 - Test Logistics: Mentions the names of testers (or their skills) and the tests to be run by them.
 This section also includes the tools and the schedule laid out for testing.

 This phase defines the goals and expected results of test execution.
 Since all testing intends to identify as many defects as possible, the objects must include:

 - A list of all software features – functionality, GUI, performance standards- must be tested.

 - The ideal result or benchmark for every aspect of the software that needs testing.
 This is the benchmark to which all actual results will be compared.

 4. Establish Test Criteria

 Test Criteria refers to standards or rules governing all activities in a testing project.
 The two main test criteria are:

 - Suspension Criteria: Defines the benchmarks for suspending all tests.
 For example, if QA team members find that 50% of all test cases have failed, then all testing is suspended until the developers resolve all of the bugs that have been identified so far.

 - Exit Criteria: Defines the benchmarks that signify the successful completion of a test phase or project.
 The exit criteria are the expected results of tests and must be met before moving on to the next stage of development.
-For example, 80% of all test cases must be marked successful before a particular feature or portion of the software can be considered suitable for public use.
+For example, 80% of all test cases must be marked successful before a feature or portion of the software can be considered suitable for public use.